block-core/blockcore/Documentation/proof-of-stake.md

 To address that the local node uses checkpoints (regularly hard coding in to the software the correct chain), and to mitigate that attack during IBD a node will only accept outgoing connections.

-#### How decentralized is POS
+#### Knowen issues of POS

 POS is considered less decentralized then POW because:
 - Complexity: the POS protocol is more complex, more unknown attacks may be found
 - The IBD problem: means in some cases users needs to use some external trust in order to find the best chain.
 - In case of a 51% attack: user intervention is needed like checkpoints in order to recover.
 - IBD: the reliance on checkpoints for IBD.
-- Time sync: the requirement that all the nodes have the correct global time.
+- Time sync: the requirement that a majority of nodes have the correct global time.

 ### References